lobsters/lobsters/README.md

 This is the source code to the site operating at [https://lobste.rs](https://lobste.rs).
-It is a Rails 3 codebase and uses a SQL (MySQL in production) backend for the database and Sphinx for the search engine.
+It is a Rails 3 codebase and uses a SQL (MariaDB in production) backend for the database and Sphinx for the search engine.

 While you are free to fork this code and modify it (according to the [license](https://github.com/jcs/lobsters/blob/master/LICENSE))